thursby/waynethursby.com/pages/home.md

 ## Posts from the frontlines

-These are things which compelled me to put the pen to the old proverbial for whatever reason.
+These are things which compelled me to put the pen to the  proverbial.

 <ul class="listing">
 {%- for page in collections.post reversed limit:5 -%}